 Another option is to switch other locale to be the default one using Set default action.
-The default locale will be used in case no available locale tgat matching user's preferences (explicit or implicit from the web browser).
+The default locale will be used if there isn't an available locale that matches the user's preferences (explicit or implicit from the web browser).
 We can Disable or Enable locales except the default one (which must be enabled).